tektutor/openshift-tekton-feb-2022/Day1/README.md

 4. User Provisioned Installation (UPI) - used for development & production

 ## Installing RedHat OpenShift Code Ready Containers (CRC)
+Please don't attempt this in our training lab as this may corrupt our OpenShift cluster.
+The instructions are captured here for your future reference, i.e in case you wish to try this at home post the training.

 ##### Installing kubectl
 ```
 curl -LO "https://dl.k8s.io/release/$(curl -L -s https://dl.k8s.io/release/stable.txt)/bin/linux/amd64/kubectl"